Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator may stop submitting new blocks and proofs at any time.
 If that happens we need to ensure users can still withdraw their funds.

-An exchange can go in withdrawal mode when any of the conditions below are true:
+Exchange can go in withdrawal mode when any of the conditions below are true:
 - An on-chain request (either deposit or withdrawal) is open for longer than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE`
 - A block remains unfinalized for longer than `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE`

-Once in withdrawal mode almost all functionality of the exchange is stopped.
+Once in withdrawal mode, almost all functionality of the exchange is stopped.
 The operator cannot commit any blocks anymore.
 Users can withdraw their funds using the state of the last finalized block:
 - Balances still stored in the Merkle tree can be withdrawn with a Merkle proof by calling `withdrawFromMerkleTree` or `withdrawFromMerkleTreeFor`.
 - Deposits not yet included in a finalized block can be withdrawn using `withdrawFromDepositRequest`